CUSTOMER-FOCUSED DEVELOPMENT WITH QFD

 These serve as evaluation criteria.
 The importance rating and target values (not shown) are also carried forward and normalized from the product planning matrix.
 Product concepts are listed across the top.
 The various product concepts are evaluated on how well they satisfy each criteria in the left column using the QFD symbols for strong, moderate or weak.
 If the product concept does not satisfy the criteria, the column is left blank.
-The symbol weights (5-3-1) are multiplied by the importance rating for each criteria.
+The symbol or numeric weights (5-3-1) are multiplied by the importance rating for each criteria.
 These weighted factors are then added for each column.
 The preferred concept will have the highest total.
 This concept selection technique is also a design synthesis technique.
-For each blank or weak symbol in the preferred concept's column, other concept approaches with strong or moderate symbols for that criteria are reviewed to see if a new approach can be synthesized by borrowing part of another concept approach to improve on the preferred approach.
+For each blank or weak symbol or low rating in the preferred concept's column, other concept approaches with strong or moderate symbols for that criteria are reviewed to see if a new approach can be synthesized by borrowing part of another concept approach to improve on the preferred approach.

 Based on this and other evaluation steps, a product concept is selected.
 The product concept is represented with block diagrams or a design layout.
 Critical subsystems, modules or parts are identified from the layout.
 Criticality is determined in terms of effect on performance, reliability, and quality.
 Techniques such as fault tree analysis or failure modes and effects analysis (FMEA) can be used to determine criticality from a reliability or quality perspective.